 If you are experiencing muscle pain, stiffness, or soreness, you may have Myalgia.
 Myalgia is a condition that causes widespread muscle pain, stiffness, and tenderness—caused by several things, including infection, injury, autoimmune diseases, and exposure to toxins.
 It is very debilitating and significantly reduces your quality of life.
 Below are the most common symptoms of Myalgia

-Doctors can diagnose Myalgia with the patient’s history, X-rays, physical examination, and sample blood test.
+Doctors can diagnose Myalgia with the patient’s history, X-rays, physical examination, and blood tests.
 To improve the condition of muscle pain from overuse or injury, resting the body is needed.
-Taking over-the-counter pain relievers or NSAIDS is also a great help in relieving a patient’s pain.
+Taking anti-inflammatory herbs e.g Turmeric or Boswellia are also a great help in relieving a patient’s pain.
 The following activity is the primary way to treat muscle pain naturally.

 See a doctor when you experience pain that continues while taking a break or if there are any signs of infections around the affected body parts.
 If you have trouble breathing and suffering from a high fever, seek immediate attention.

 Dr. Patrick Lovegrove is board certified by the American Board of Family Physicians.
 He was born in Staunton, Virginia, and graduated from the University of Virginia where he majored in Biology.
 He received a Medical School Scholarship from the United States Air Force.
 A graduate of Nova Southeastern College of Osteopathic Medicine, his over 20 years of clinical experience includes Family Practice, Anti-aging, Holistic Internal Medicine, Pain Management, Aerospace, Sports, and Emergency Medicine.
 He believes that holistic medicine should be integrated with conventional medicine in a scientifically based model to achieve the best results for patients.